Develaupair/b32sconv/README.md

 ## *Additional information:
 - The letters of the __text__ which is supposed to be converted will be interpreted __as lowercase__.
-- Any __other characters__ which are not listed in the alphabet (for instance the letters w, x, y, z or any other characters than letters or numbers), they will be __replaced with 0__.
+- Any __other characters__ which are not listed in the alphabet (for instance the letters w, x, y, z, or any other characters but letters and numbers) will be __replaced with 0__.